 Before going any further you should check out the VFX Apprenticeship Standards on the Institute for Apprenticeships website and see what role would be best for you.
 There are currently two roles available for Assistant Technical Director and Junior 2D Artist.
-If you think an apprenticeship might be the best thing for you, you can start preparing your applicaiton today.
-We are currently taking applications for both positions to start in September 2020, full details: Apply for a VFX Apprenticeship.
+VFX Apprenticeship recruitment is currently closed as of 26th April 2020, we will update this page with more details as soon as a new recruitment round is open.

 We normally hold a recruitment round in Spring each year for September starts.